Last Updated: December 9, 2022

 Food & Eating Related Stocking Stuffers

-Food items are one of my favorite toddler stocking stuffers.
-Easy?
+Food items are one of my favorite easy toddler stocking stuffers.
+Quick?
 Check.
 Cheap?
 Check.
 Still fun for the kid?
 Yes!
+This could be a treat from your cupboards, or something new that your kiddo hasn’t tried next time you go to the grocery store.

 - Save out small items in the months before Christmas (like a pair of socks, undies, hair bows, art supplies etc all make great gifts) to put in your toddler’s stocking.

-- Buying packs of things is a good idea.
-Either use for group stocking stuffers, or if you just have one save the rest for later as art supplies etc. For example: Playdoh pack, animal packs, art supply packs like sidewalk chalk, stickers, temporary tattoos etc, is a great way to save money.
+- You can fill a stocking on a budget by buying packs of items & splitting them or saving for later.
+Either use for group stocking stuffers, or if you just have one save the rest for later as art supplies, easter baskets, incentives etc. For example: Playdoh pack, animal packs, art supply packs like sidewalk chalk, stickers, temporary tattoos etc, is a great way to save money.
+You could also buy some of these items that come as sets and swap with another parent!

-- The last few years it’s been popular for stores to sell stocking stuffer gift sets.
+- Skip the “stocking stuffer sets”!
+The last few years it’s been popular for stores to sell stocking stuffer gift sets.
 Which proves that stores hope someone will buy them and that some people really will buy almost anything!
 But most of us will be saving ourselves the extra money and doing old school stockings with unique little treats.

 Baby Stocking Stuffer Ideas: For Babies 0 – 1